-This was a bit of an experiment, but I really wanted to fully explore fermenting quinoa before moving on to something different.
-And this worked beautifully!
-Fermenting after cooking allows the lactic bacteria to work their magic on the quinoa grains.
-Which is a novel way to get your daily dose of probiotics!
+Fermenting quinoa after cooking allows the lactic bacteria to work their magic on the grains, breaking down complex starches to improved digestibility.
+Fermented quinoa is also a great way to get your daily dose of probiotics!

 - 1 cup quinoa